 The researcher may choose the perspective for their assessment of impact and opportunities for impact as they see fit.
-The Academy of Finland does not strive to guide research towards a certain type of impact or to value different kinds of impact.
+The Research Council of Finland does not strive to guide research towards a certain type of impact or to value different kinds of impact.
 The assessment of the impact and opportunities for impact is carried out within approximately one year of the end of the project.
 However, the impact of research often manifests itself with considerable delay.

 - One-fifth of the projects selected one perspective.

 - One-fifth of the projects selected two perspectives.

 - Half of the projects selected at least three perspectives.